matrix-org/matrix-appservice-node/README.md

  service and invoke the ``register`` method for each service.
    * ``serviceConfigs`` (Array<Object>): An array of service configs.
+ - ``getRegistrations()``: Get the registration YAML files for each registered service.
+ Returns a Promise, which resolves to an array of Objects which represent the desired YAML.
+This object can be safely dumped by a YAML library.
  - ``runForever()``: For each registered service, listen on the specified port.

 asapi-controller